ricksteruk/aya_devnet_guide/prometheus_guide.md

 ![SelectDataSource](monitoring_assets/select_data_source.png)

-`if your data source is still not laoding try this process posted by catman on discord :)`
+`if your data source is still not loading try this process posted by catman on discord :)`

 ```
 1. Edit each panel